hjfigueira/api_test/README.md

  - **Kafka** ---- ( stores and distributes the duplicated records message)
  - **Listener**-- ( stores duplicates in the database )

+Note:
+1. Duplicates are reinserted in the database, if they're already not present, or if the record found is marked as resolved = true.
+2. The duplicates parent_id/duplicate_id is reversible, so inserting the relation in both directions is avoided.

 ## Run Instructions